airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

 - Customize the usage of card creation you can enter a credit card number, expiration time and cvc to create a payment method.
-You need to pass in a `paymentIntent` object.
+You need to pass in a `paymentIntent` and `ClientSecretProvider` object.
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()